priyesh2/Wordpress_and_Drupal/README.md

       tags:
         - stack

-  ## DOWNLOADIND AND EXTRACRTING DRUPAL AND WORDPRESS TO A TEMPORARY PATH IN REMOTE SOURCE
+  ## DOWNLOADING AND EXTRACTING DRUPAL AND WORDPRESS TO A TEMPORARY PATH IN REMOTE SOURCE

      - name: "Downloading drupal"
        get_url: